trulabs/labs-truphone-cascades-test/README.md

 BSD 3-Clause / new / simplified (see LICENSE)

 ## Version History
+### v1.0.17
+* Move the code for finding QObjects into common place
+* Fix the CLI popping commands from the end of a file

 ### v1.0.16.1
 * 'test' command will accept 'Application' an an object